alemart/surgescript/docs/engine/entity.md

 Entites have special treatment in Open Surge.
 They are deactivated automatically if they get too far off camera.
 Behavior can be changed by adding different tags to your entities.
 Additionally, entities can have components associated to it, so they can be fully customized.

+**Tip:** during level design, entities may be placed in world space using the editor palette.
+The icon of the entity will be the first animation (animation 0) of the sprite that has the name of the entity.

 Tags
 ----